seanTsmith/tequila/README.md

 - make it

 #### To do now
-- create json-file-store
+- go to bed

+#### To do later
+- Make validation rules for attributes.
+Built in and code.
+Also model can have one.  // rulsfor types and other
 - Make session method endSession and add to integration test
-- Command class functions should not need to call this.complete() ... should be automatic?
-- Make easier way to retrieve single model findModel()
-- getlist needs next item to detect end ? or need hasMoreItems ?
-- model.set({name:value}) should be like model.set('name',value})
-- make validation for types
-- have stores validate before saving
-- fix Test variations on getList method test for remote stores

-#### To do later
-- Don't store nulls in stores just do by inference (have get populate on return and put remove before inserting)
-- tequilaStore needs to be set not hard coded
 - Attribute image type
 - Attribute visible property
-- make remote command type or flag as remote ? or just do it automatically if not handled locally ?

 #### To do even later
+- tequilaStore needs to be set not hard coded (mongo)
 - create redis-store
 - create package-store (sound, image, pdf, misc subclass resource-class make attribute type)
 - Use confess / phantomJS to make cache manifest

+#### Uncertain
+- make remote command type or flag as remote ? or just do it automatically if not handled locally ?
+- Make easier way to retrieve single model findModel()
+- Command class functions should not need to call this.complete() ... should be automatic?
+- Don't store nulls in stores just do by inference (have get populate on return and put remove before inserting)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/dremoor/tequila/trend.png)](https://bitdeli.com/free "Bitdeli Badge")